 Gong Xi Fa Chai!
-I love Singapore and one of my favourite parts of the year in this fantastically diverse country is Spring Festival, the Lunar New Year, or more famously as Chinese New Year!
+I love Singapore and one of my favourite parts of the year in this fantastically diverse country is Spring Festival, the Lunar New Year, or as it is more famously known, Chinese New Year!
 With so many celebrations and a unique Singaporean take on cultural traditions, experiencing Singapore in February is mindblowing!

 With such a large Chinese heritage in Singapore it is no surprise that the Chinese New Year is celebrated with relish, but unlike many other countries where the celebrations are limited to small pockets of the community, Singapore embraces it across the entire city state as it does with every other religious celebration of its ethnically diverse population.
 Banners, animal statues related to which year is being celebrated, lanterns and the colour red are absolutely everywhere, and unlike most other places, the festivities start at the end of January and carry on to pretty much the end of February!

-I have been lucky enough to spend three of the past four Chinese New Years in Singapore, and each time it is exciting and invigorating.
+I have been lucky enough to spend three of the past four Chinese New Years in a row in Singapore, and more besides that, and each time it is an exciting and invigorating time to be here.

 Singapore truly is an absolute model of multiculturalism.
 It is one of the many reasons why I love being here, as you not only see and experience cultures and traditions from any one of its Chinese, Malay, Tamil, Indian and Western influences, but also the subtle but unique Singapore flavour to each of the celebrations too.

 With so many things going on, it can help to have a little bit of an understanding behind the traditions behind the festivities, so you can sit back, relax and just enjoy them!

 The Colour Red Is Everywhere!